pmonks/spinner/README.md

 What is it useful for?

-To give the user of a command line app a simple progress indicator for long running operations.
+To give the user of a command line app a simple indeterminate progress indicator for long running operations.
 Supports output of additional messages while a spinner is active.

 ## Installation